Skip to content

 Location

-We provide a limited number of free parking spaces in Lot 1 for clients, available by reservation.
-Clients who possess valid UCI parking permits can park for free and are not required to make a reservation.
+We provide a limited number of free parking spaces in Lot 1 for clients with appointments.
+Clients who have valid UCI commuter parking permits can generally park for free on Saturday at any general unassigned stall, “P” preferred stalls, and “AR” reserved stalls not marked as “Enforced 24 Hours”.
 For details on where your permit is valid, please visit UCI Parking Permits.

 Open dates and time

-Update: On March 30th and April 6th, we are only open for tax return pick-ups.
+On April 11th, we are only open for tax return pick-ups.

 Time required